skye2k2/clashjs/README.md

   * `shoot`.
 To shoot if the user has enough ammo.

 Any other response, trying to move outside the arena size (`gameEnvironment.gridSize`) or trying to shoot without ammo, will result in a no-op.

+All positions in the game are in a 2 item array: `[verticalOffset, horizontalOffset]` from upper left corner, zero indexed, so essential `[Y, X]`

 ### Player State.
 Let the *player state* (`playerState`) be an object with a player information like the following: